Boardwalk update 12/8/2020

 Boardwalk update 10/29/2020

 Fortunately, other than some wind-blown water in a few units and a little more vinyl soffit under the building that blew out, we did not have any other damage from Zeta.
 The contractor set the stage back up today and will begin working on the south face of the building again in the morning.
 Otis Elevator was back at the building this morning.
 Good weather is forecast for the next 5-6 days so we should get quite a bit done.
 Sheet rock work will resume tomorrow.
 We are still waiting on the insurance company to finalize the claim.
-They are sending out an engineer Thursday of next week to verify a number of items that the field adjuster has turned in on the claim.
+They are sending out an engineer Thursday of next week to verify several items that the field adjuster has turned in on the claim.
 This time around, the entire claims process is being handled much differently than after Ivan in 2004.
 The process is moving much slower and getting information regarding the status of the claim has been very difficult.
 None of the buildings we are involved in have received any claim related money yet. – DB

 Boardwalk update 10/27/2020

 Most of the day was spent securing the building for potential impacts expected from Zeta.
-Electrical and sheetrock replacement work continued today and Otis continued to work on the elevators.
+Electrical and sheetrock replacement work continued today, and Otis continued to work on the elevators.
 We have taken the stage down completely until after the storm passes.
-We are sealing off unit doors in order to prevent windblown water from entering the units.
+We are sealing off unit doors to prevent windblown water from entering the units.
 Expected impacts will be 50-60 mph winds, even if landfall is west of us.
 Winds are expected to pick up early tomorrow afternoon.
 The storm is moving rapidly so weather should improve by Thursday afternoon.
 I will provide another update Thursday when we see what effects we experience from Zeta. – DB

 Boardwalk update 10/26/2020